Why You Need a AI Governance Control Stack (and Where a Pre-Execution Authority Gate Fits)

 And:

-If your stack can’t clearly show where “may this run at all?” lives for each high-risk action,
+If your stack cannot clearly show where “may this run at all?” is decided for each high-risk action, then your governance program still has a critical gap.